Thursday, December 3, 2015

 Rating for UK Version:

-4.574 out of 5.00 (average of 26 ratings)
+4.613 out of 5.00 (average of 33 ratings)

 Rating for U.S. Version:

-4.038 out of 5.00 (average of 5 ratings)
+4.187 out of 5.00 (average of 12 ratings)

-The album “was well-timed, well put together and is very easy to listen to…thanks to clever sequencing.”
-AD “Musically, too, it was a substantial leap forward” AMG2 as this “was the first disc…to give the Beatles room to experiment musically.”
-DV ”Virtually every aspect of the Liverpool quartet’s incredibly diverse sound is in evidence here.”
-CDU “Intricate folk-rock arrangements…reflected the increasing influence of Dylan and the Byrds” AMG2 and the “burgeoning folk rock movement.”
+”Virtually every aspect of the Liverpool quartet’s incredibly diverse sound is in evidence here.”
+CD “Intricate folk-rock arrangements…reflected the increasing influence of Dylan and the Byrds” AM2 and the “burgeoning folk rock movement.”
 AD “The group and George Martin were also beginning to expand the conventional instrumental parameters of the rock group.”
-AMG2 The album is “peppered with nasty fuzz bass, exotic sitar, cartoonishly sped-up piano that sounds like harpsichord, and elements of country, Motown, and classical music, the album reveals a creative scope and willingness to experiment so revolutionary it can now only be termed ‘Beatlesque.’”
-CDU
+AM2 The album is “peppered with nasty fuzz bass, exotic sitar, cartoonishly sped-up piano that sounds like harpsichord, and elements of country, Motown, and classical music, the album reveals a creative scope and willingness to experiment so revolutionary it can now only be termed ‘Beatlesque.’”
+CD Critic Robert Christgau said, “Psychedelia starts here.”
+CS

 “The lyrics represented a quantum leap in terms of thoughtfulness, maturity, and complex ambiguities.”
-AMG2 “The band sounds far more intelligent…(and stoned) than on their early records.”
+AM2 “The band sounds far more intelligent…(and stoned) than on their early records.”
 MU “John, Paul, George and Ringo finally gave in to their urge to grow and released their first introspective work.”
 RV “While John and Paul were beginning to carve separate songwriting identities at this point, the album is full of great tunes.”
-AMG2
+AM2

-“Whilst the overall sound and feel of the album is cohesive, ‘Think For Yourself’, ‘What Goes On’, ‘I’m Looking Through You’ and the closing ‘Run For Your Life’ don’t feel like major compositions…They sound perfectly fine…and work within the LP’s framework, but any one of these four songs taken away and judged individually would lose power.”
-AD On top of that, “there’s no cornerstone to Rubber Soul - no ‘A Day in the Life’ or long medley,” IB although “‘Drive My Car’ and…‘In My Life’ are lasting classics of such different styles you can hardly believe one band recorded them.
+“Whilst the overall sound and feel of the album is cohesive, ‘Think for Yourself’, ‘What Goes On’, ‘I’m Looking Through You’ and the closing ‘Run for Your Life’ don’t feel like major compositions…They sound perfectly fine…and work within the LP’s framework, but any one of these four songs taken away and judged individually would lose power.”
+AD On top of that, “there’s no cornerstone to Rubber Soul – no ‘A Day in the Life’ or long medley,” IB although “‘Drive My Car’ and…‘In My Life’ are lasting classics of such different styles you can hardly believe one band recorded them.
 Only one band could have.”
 IB

 It could also be argued that ”The Fabs don’t go as far out on a limb here as on the more overtly experimental Revolver,” DBW Despite it all, “as a collection of songs” IB Rubber Soul “is perhaps the Beatles’ most finely crafted and accessible work.”
-CDU This is “not a raft for a few hits or a soundtrack to a wacky film, but something to be listened to and contemplated from start to finish.”
+CD This is “not a raft for a few hits or a soundtrack to a wacky film, but something to be listened to and contemplated from start to finish.”
 TL In short, “this record is a blast;” DBW a “virtually flawless” IB and “undeniable pivot point in the Fab Four’s varied discography” AZ “and consequently many fans’ and critics’ favorite.”
-CDU
+CD

 Rubber Soul perhaps finds John Lennon at his absolute best.
 Several of his songs were written under a quick approaching deadline, and when it came to writing under pressure, nobody churned out better lyrics than Lennon.”
 KN

 John’s "In My Life is the best of the lot, marked out by timeless lyrics” MU that “wrap up a lifetime’s worth of reminiscing and maturity in a manner that is rarely achieved in any art form.”
-DV Its “poignant” DV and “misty-eyed reflections” IB make for a slice of “pop perfection,” CDU that is both “emotionally devastating and beautiful.”
-AD To top things off, there is “a backwards piano solo courtesy of George Martin” MU that “sound[s] like a harpsichord.”
-AMG2 This may “be the best Beatles song ever written.”
-DV
+DV Its “poignant” DV and “misty-eyed reflections” IB is an “homage to past and future friends.”
+CS It make for a slice of “pop perfection,” CD that is both “emotionally devastating and beautiful.”
+AD

 “Norwegian Wood”